 Specific purposes are:

 Graduate students must apply for financial aid using the FAFSA (Free Application for Federal Student Aid).
 The FAFSA may provide a work study allocation as part of a financial aid package.
 The priority deadline for filing the FAFSA is March 2, but later applications will be considered.
 Students must be enrolled in at least 6 units.
-New students cannot begin research projects until they have registered for fall 2016 classes.
+New students cannot begin research projects until they have registered for classes.
 The Financial Aid Office will verify the financial aid eligibility of students.
-Any approved Federal Work-Study participation cannot begin until after September 1, 2016.
+The award eligibility period is between August 16th, 2017 and May 13th, 2018.